Core roles

 Decision lifecycle

-Below is the lifecycle of an AIP decision, from intent to settlement:
+Below is the lifecycle of an AIP decision, from intent to settlement:- User expresses intent inside an AI conversation.

 - Platform sends anonymized context to the Operator using a PlatformRequest.